Finland in the Eurovision Song Contest 2012: Competing entries

 A submission period was opened by Yle which lasted between 15 August 2011 and 1 October 2011.
 At least one of the writers and the lead singer(s) had to hold Finnish citizenship or live in Finland permanently in order for the entry to qualify to compete.
 A panel of eleven experts appointed by Yle shortlisted 40 entries from the 540 received submissions.
-Demo versions of the shortlisted entries were released on 2 November 2011 at yle.fi and an online vote took place which was won by "Aamuyön ikuisuus" performed by Jari and Taika.
+Demo versions of the shortlisted entries were released on 2 November 2011 at yle.fi and an online vote took place which was won by "Aamuyön ikuisuus" performed by Jari ja Taika.
 The judging panel selected twelve entries for the competition and an additional three entries for a wildcard selection.
 The competing entries were presented during a televised preview programme on 27 January 2012, hosted by Anne Lainto and Joona Kortesmäki, and the public was able to vote via telephone and SMS for the wildcard until 2 February 2012.
 "Teleport My Heart" performed by The Spyro was selected as the public wildcard and was announced during the second performance show on 10 February 2012.

 Shows

 Performance shows

-The four performance shows took place on 3, 10, 17 and 24 February 2012 in Helsinki; the first two shows took place at the M1 Studios, while the third show took place at the Club Dom as a live gig in front of an audience and the fourth show took place at the Helsinki Ice Hall as part of the final rehearsals.
+The four performance shows took place on 3, 10, 17 and 24 February 2012 in Helsinki: the first two shows took place at the M1 Studios, the third show took place at the Club Dom and the fourth show took place at the Helsinki Ice Hall as part of the final rehearsals.
 The public wildcard, "Teleport My Heart" performed by The Spyro, performed starting from the third show.
-The judges eliminated two of the competing entries in the first three shows, while one was eliminated by the judges in the fourth show after a public vote starting on 17 February 2012 nominated two of the seven remaining entries for elimination.
+The judges eliminated two of the competing entries in the first three shows, while one was eliminated by the judges in the fourth show after a public televote between 17 and 24 February 2012 nominated two of the seven remaining entries for elimination.
 In addition to the performances of the competing entries, Laura Närhi performed as the interval act in the first show.